yuany00/web_scraper/README.md

 Requests

+Instruction:

 Run this module

 Input your url

-Default depth is 3, you can determine it depending on your needs
+Default depth is 3, you can change it depending on your needs

 The texts will be saved in json format in this web_craper folder